najimovi/timeline-visualization/README.md

 - **Specialized Hooks**: Made use of React hooks to externalize several sections of the logic:
   - `useTimelineLayout`: Lane allocation algorithm preventing overlaps
   - `useTimeMarkers`: Zoom-responsive date calculations with viewport awareness
-  - `useZoom`: Shared zoom state via React Context for consistent behavior
+  - `useZoom`: All zoom relative logic centralized and reusable
   - `useMaxLanes` & `useTimelineBounds`: Utility hooks following single responsibility principle

 ### 3. What I Would Change If Starting Over